viking-sudo-rm/StackNN/README.md

 The buffered models use read-only and write-only versions of the differentiable queue for their input and output buffers.

+## Tasks

+Below are some formal language tasks that we have explored using stack models.

 ### String reversal

 The `ReverseTask` trains a feed-forward controller network to do string reversal.
 The code generates 800 random binary strings which the network must reverse in a sequence-to-sequence fashion: